mathgeniuszach/mathgeniuszach.github.io/apps/fpclib/sources/basics.rst.txt

 #.
 Import the library with :code:`import fpclib`
 #.
 Create a new :class:`Curation` object.
 You don't have to set it's url immediately, but it should be set before you call :func:`Curation.save()`.
 #.
 Set the url of the curation's logo.
 You can also set the screenshot with :attr:`Curation.ss`.
 Note that this will automatically be converted to a png file when the curation is saved.
 You do not need to set the logo or screenshot for every curation.
 #.
-Set the curation's metadata using :func:`Curation.set_meta()`.
-You can put as many or little arguments into this function as you want.
-To see what arguments map to which parts of the curation's metadata, see :attr:`Curation.ARGS`.
+Set the curation's metadata using :func:`Curation.set_meta()` or directly through the object.
+You can put as many or little arguments into the function as you want.
+To see what arguments (or attributes) map to which parts of the curation's metadata, see :attr:`Curation.ARGS`.
 Note that descriptions and notes support multiple line strings (split lines with :code:`\\n`).
 #.
 Add an additional app with :func:`Curation.add_app()`.
 You can also create extras, a message, or delete additional applications with other functions too (see the functions after :func:`Curation.add_app()`).
 #.
 Finally, Save the curation to a folder with :func:`Curation.save()`.
 This accepts an argument named :code:`use_title` which if you set to True, will generate the curation folder with the curation's title instead of its id (see :attr:`Curation.id`).